Drew Brees: New Orleans Saints (2006–2020)

 After the Chargers refused to increase their offer, Brees met with other teams.
 The New Orleans Saints and the Miami Dolphins were interested in Brees.
 New Orleans made an offer that included $10 million in guaranteed money the first year and a $12 million option the second year.
 Miami was unsure whether Brees' shoulder was completely healed and doctors suggested the team should not sign him because of the injury.
 The Dolphins ended negotiations and traded for Minnesota Vikings quarterback Daunte Culpepper instead.
 Brees signed a six-year, $60 million deal with the Saints on March 14, 2006.
-The Dolphins' decision to not sign Brees was the reason why Nick Saban resigned and left for Alabama.
+The Dolphins' decision to not sign Brees was the reason why Nick Saban resigned and left to coach for Alabama Crimson Tide.